 IMPACT ON CHARTER AUTHORIZER

-Governing Law: Potential civil liability effects, if any, upon the school, any school district where the charter school may operate and upon the County board of education.
+Governing Law: Potential civil liability effects, if any, upon the charter school and upon the school district.

-California Education Code Section 47605.6(h).
+California Education Code Section 47605(h).

 The School is to be operated by a California nonprofit public benefit corporation.
 This corporation is organized and operated exclusively for charitable purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code and California Revenue and Taxation Code Section 23701d.